An innovative solution – regional citizens’ advisory councils

-Perhaps the most radical innovation to come out of the Exxon Valdez oil spill was the establishment of permanent, industry-funded citizens’ councils for Prince William Sound and Cook Inlet to oversee both the oil transportation industry and its government regulators.
+Perhaps the most radical innovation to come out of the Exxon Valdez oil spill was the establishment of permanent, industry-funded citizens’ councils for Prince William Sound and Cook Inlet.
+These councils oversee both the oil transportation industry and its government regulators.

-Before 1989’s Exxon Valdez oil spill there was no way, other than occasional formal public hearings by regulatory agencies, for citizens to advise the oil industry.
-Those who would be most affected by a spill needed a means to speak directly on operations affecting their communities and livelihoods.
+Before 1989’s Exxon Valdez oil spill there was no way, other than occasional formal public hearings by regulatory agencies, for the citizens who would be most affected by a spill to speak directly on operations affecting their communities and livelihoods.

-Prior to the Exxon Valdez spill, some Prince William Sound residents attempted to give input to oil industry representatives and had proposed the idea of citizen oversight of the oil industry.
+Prior to the Exxon Valdez spill, some Prince William Sound residents had proposed the idea of citizen oversight of the oil industry.
 These attempts were generally met with negative responses.

 Formation of the council